 Despite what you think you know, a therapist’s job is not to give advice.
 There are plenty of people in your life already doing that.
 It’s also not my job to judge or criticize.
 You’re already doing that to yourself.
 And it’s not my job to fix your problems.
 Nobody can do that for you.

 A lot of people think therapists are mind-readers.
 We’re not.
 We’re just very observant.
 When I started studying psychology, I realized I “saw” things others didn’t.
 I dubbed this “wearing Superman glasses.”
-Over 25 years of practice, I’ve learned to trust my instincts implicitly.
+Over 28 years of practice, I’ve learned to trust my instincts.
 I’ve also learned everyone has vulnerabilities and a story.
-It is hard to put into words how privileged I feel, often being the only person in your life who gets to hear your entire story, entrusted with your vulnerabilities.
+It is hard to put into words how privileged I feel, often being the only person in your life you trust enough to share these.

 Psychotherapy is a journey of empowerment.
 I like to think of myself as a trail guide, leading you through the peaks and valleys of your past, present and future, along the way taking the time to understand you and, most importantly, encouraging you to be understanding of yourself.
 Helping you access your innate abilities so you can solve your own problems and reach your full potential.